Rep. Phillip Burton

-Burton, a Democrat, was the representative for California's 5th congressional district from 1983 to 1983.
+Burton was the representative for California’s 5th congressional district and was a Democrat.
+He served from 1983 to 1983.

-The chart is based on the bills Burton sponsored and cosponsored.
+The chart is based on the bills Burton sponsored and cosponsored from Jan 4, 1977 to Dec 21, 1982.
 See full analysis methodology.

 Burton was the primary sponsor of 41 bills that were enacted.
 The most recent include: